mastakimm/connect4/README.md

     HTML
     CSS
-    JavaScript (or insert your preferred programming language/framework)
+    JavaScript

 ### How to Play:

     Clone the repository: git clone https://github.com/yourusername/connect4
-    Open index.html in your web browser.
+    Open ConnectFour.html in your web browser.
     Enjoy the game and try to connect four discs in a row!

-Feel free to contribute to the project by opening issues and submitting pull requests.